react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/slice/redux-saga.md

 {% hint style="info" %}

-🎉 **Good News:** You don't need to write this boilerplate code by hand, the `container` generator will generate it for you. ✓
+🎉 **Good News:** You don't need to write this boilerplate code by hand, the `slice` generator will generate it for you. ✓

 {% endhint %}